MadameG1t/QA-Portfolio/STLC/testplan.md

 The product will be used by existing and new users of the webshop platform, including individuals aged 16 and above.
 Our main user based are adults, our average user may be 25 years old, but we have from 18 and above registered users.
 We may have users that are minors, so we need to make a distinction to make sure minors dont purchase alcohol.

-(try to Identify the stakeholders for this website)
+Our Stakeholders are everyone involved and interested on the process of the website development, website performance, website usage.

+List of Stakeholders:

+Customers: Those who would be interested in purchasing the product, or invest in the product.
+Consumers: Users who will be utilising the product and directly interact with the software.
+Developers: Those who will write the code and develop the software.
+Testers: Those responsible for testing the product.
+Project Manager: Those who are in charge of overseeing the products completion and its testing process.
+Business Analyst: Those who define the requirements and ensure the product meets the expecations.
+Product Owners: Those in ownership of the creative vision and guide the product development.
+Management : those who make decisions about the products direction and resources.

 **Hardware and Software Specifications**

 - **Hardware Requirements:**
     - Devices: PCs, laptops, smartphones, tablets
-    - Specifications: Standard configurations for Android and iOS devices, desktops with minimum 4GB RAM, 2GHz processor
+    - Specifications: Standard configurations for  iOS devices, desktops with minimum 4GB RAM, 2GHz processor
 - **Software Requirements:**
     - Operating Systems: testing will be only performed in MacOS.
     - Browsers: testing will be only perform in Chrome.